123456789_123456789_123456789_123456789_123456789_

 CRUD: Reading and Writing Data

-CRUD is an acronym for the four verbs we use to operate on data: Create, Read, Update and Delete.
-Active Record automatically creates methods to allow an application to read and manipulate data stored within its tables.
+CRUD is an acronym for the four verbs we use to operate on data: Create, Read, Update, and Delete.
+Active Record automatically creates methods to allow you to read and manipulate data stored in your application's database tables.

 Create

 Active Record objects can be created from a hash, a block, or have their attributes manually set after creation.
-The new method will return a new object while create will return the object and save it to the database.
+The new method will return a new, non-persisted object, while create will save the object to the database and return it.

-For example, given a model User with attributes of name and occupation, the create method call will create and save a new record into the database:
+For example, given a Book model with attributes of title and author, the create method call will create an object and save a new record to the database:

 Finally, if a block is provided, both create and new will yield the new object to that block for initialization, while only create will persist the resulting object to the database: